Geeksltd/Programming.Tips/docs/Methods.md

 ### Name of Query functions (non Boolean)

-&nbsp;&nbsp; If the method returns anything other than Boolean, and it has no side effect, its name should start with verbs that imply a process that results in something.
+If the method returns anything other than Boolean, and it has no side effect, its name should start with verbs that imply a process that results in something.

 ```c#
 public SomeType GetSomething() { ... }